collie-moore/devops_projects/django_gke/terraform/README.md

 The terraform files in this folers crate the following resources:

-- A VPC
+- A VPC - Global
-- A public subnet
+- A public subnet - regional
-- A private subnet
+- A private subnet - regional
 - A NAT Gateway
 _ Firewall rules
-- Cloud SQL instance
+- Cloud SQL instance - regional
 - A Cloud SQL database
 - A Cloud SQL user
 - A Cloud SQL user password
 - A Cloud SQL database instance
-- Private Autopiolt cluster
+- Private Autopilot cluster
+- A Cloud Storage bucket

 ## Usage